 Tapestries and travel tools

-Finally, I have the inspiration to complete the second window!
+Finally, I had the inspiration to complete the second window!
 You really have to stand in front of these glass artworks to understand how ethereal and beautiful they are.
 They are every bit worth recreating stitch by stitch.
-I also added the Chagall windows at the Hadassah Medical Centre on my art bucket list.
+I also added the Chagall windows at the Hadassah Medical Centre to my art bucket list.

 - Hadassah University Medical Center, Israel